-We show a willingness to be our best by bringing our best selves to the table, doing what is required of us at a high level with all the good intentions.
+We show a willingness to be our best by bringing our best selves to the table, doing what is required of us well.
 We express a non-verbal agreement to be respectful of each other, to always be prepared, to speak to each other candidly, to make our best contribution, and to become better at what we do, and to bring forth the desired results.
 The results will be our reward.
-My coach, mentor, and friend, Dr. John C Maxwell, says that “When you combine the thoughts you have with the thoughts of others, you will come up with thoughts you never had.”
+My coach, mentor, and friend, Dr. John C. Maxwell, says that “When you combine the thoughts you have with the thoughts of others, you will come up with thoughts you never had.”

 Bring Your Network